 Go to www.motorcraftservice.com, select the “Reprogramming” tab, then choose “Module Programming and Initialization”.
 Scroll down and select “Latest Calibration Information” and you will be directed to a web page where you select the vehicle.
-After listing vehicle information, select "Submit" to get a list with the latest part numbers for that vehicle.
+After listing vehicle information, select “Submit" to get a list of the latest part number for that application.

 What OEM equipment is available to reprogram vehicles?

-Ford Motor Company uses IDS (Integrated Diagnostic Software) as a full service diagnostic tool.
+Ford Motor Company uses the IDS (Integrated Diagnostic Software) as the full service diagnostic tool.

 IDS is a flexible diagnostic tool that utilizes standard computing platforms to work with Ford's VCM device.
 An IDS software license is required to use IDS software with a VCM or VCM II.
-The use of the IDS software requires a software license, which can be purchased for an additional fee.
+The use of the IDS software requires a software license which can be purchased for an additional fee.
 To purchase the IDS software license, go to www.motorcraftservice.com, select the “Reprogramming” tab, then choose IDS Software Licensing.

 Pass-thru devices can be purchased from a third-party supplier.
 There is a list of validated SAE J2534 pass-thru tools under the “Reprogramming” tab.
 From this tab choose “Module Programming and Initialization”.
 Scroll down to find the list of SAE J2534 accepted pass-thru devices.

 How does a technician obtain the Calibration?